The Deck of Many Presents

 The overall layout is superb and in keeping with what you might expect to find in any Wizards of the Coast release.
 The flow of the information is logically presented in a way that just makes sense.
 The color formatted text used in the adventures is a nice touch and makes running the game easier for GMs.
 There is little wasted space from my observations.
 Any space that might have gone unused is filled with art.

-The artwork throughout is beautiful, with my preference being the full-color art over black and white line drawings.
+The artwork is beautiful, with my preference being the full-color art over black and white line drawings.
 Although the line drawings are quite lovely, some, but not all, stand in stark contrast to themselves and to the full-color art.
 That being said, none is particularly bad.
 Some of the line drawings just didn’t excite me as much as the full-color art.

 The PDF is fully developed and hyperlinked, which, in 2020, shouldn’t be considered a premium feature, but far too few publishers make use of them.
 I am happy The Deck of Many has seen fit to make their digital product equally useful or more so than the physical book.
 Despite all the hyperlinks, I have one very minor quibble regarding it.
-There is no easy way to return to your previous page or at least the chapter beginning when a link takes you to either another section or one of the appendices.
+There is no easy way to return to your previous page or the chapter beginning when a link takes you to another section or one of the appendices.

 Did you enjoy this review?
 Would you like to see us write more in the future?
 Your support means we can keep writing more reviews and articles.
 Please consider becoming a Patron by clicking the Patreon banner above.